chris-bc/esp32-gravity/README.md

 * BT discovery Progress indicator - seconds remaining?
 * add_bt_device() - Add a scan method device was discovered with - BT_SCAN_DISCOVERY BT_SCAN_SNIFF BT_SCAN_ACTIVE
 * Better formatting of remaining UIs
-* Occasionally selecting a STA will give the STA a BIG_INT-like value
-  * deselecting and reselecting fixes it.
-  * Problem *likely* just with display...
-  * Haven't seen this for a week now
 * Sorting APs not working.
 Looks like it should :(
 * MAC changing problems on ESP32
   * Dropped packets after setting MAC